chaoss/community/elections/2026-GB/VOTER-GUIDE.md

-# CHAOSS Elections Voter Guide
+# 2026 CHAOSS Governing Board Election - Voter Guide

-Welcome to the CHAOSS elections!
-This guide will help you participate in the voting process for the CHAOSS Governing Board.
+Welcome to the 2026 CHAOSS Governing Board election!
+This guide will help you participate in the voting process.

+**This election will fill 6 Governing Board seats.** There is a limit of 2 seats per organization/conglomerate to ensure diverse representation.

-For more information about this election, visit [the elections documentation](https://github.com/chaoss/community/tree/main/elections).
+For more information about CHAOSS elections, visit [the elections documentation](https://github.com/chaoss/community/tree/main/elections).

 For frequently asked questions about voting, eligibility, and the election process, see the [CHAOSS Election FAQ](https://github.com/chaoss/community/blob/main/elections/election-faq.md).